 Faster rendering - Flutter uses the Skia library, the same rendering library as the Chrome browser which makes rendering faster.

-In this post, we will see how we can use our Headless CMS to power the contents of your apps.
+In this post, we will see how we can use our Headless CMS to power the contents of your mobile apps.
 This means you don’t need any database or custom solutions to manage content.

 To get started, we will first need to import the Dialogue Wise package like this: